Printy-Studios/react-context-menu/README.md

 ## Usage

 To create a context menu area (area in which the context menu will be allowed to activate), import and create a `<ContextMenuContainer />` component.
-If you want to apply the context to an already existing element, simply wrap `<ContextMenuContainer />` around it.
+If you want to apply the context to an already existing element, simply add `<ContextMenuContainer />` inside it and it will automatically stretch to the size of its container

 You must pass a single prop `menu` which specifies the component to render as the context menu.